webhintio/hint/docs/contributor-guide/getting-started/events.md

 # Events

-`connector`s communicate via events.
+Information is shared internally via `event`s. `connector`s and `parser`s can create them, while `parser`s and `rule`s consume them.
 The following is a list of all the events common to all `connector`s, with their signature, and the `interface` they implement.

 * [`element::<element-type>`](#elementelement-type)
 * [`fetch::end`](#fetchend)